 TRAPPING: You can call animal control for help.

 - Live trap and relocate them.
 Remember they are wanderers, so you need to take them 20 plus miles away (if relocating is legal).
 Or live trap and then shoot it and keep the quills.

 - Professional Trapper: They solve the problem for you.
 Look in the phone book or visit a trapper website on the internet for contact information.

 - WARNING: If a porcupine dies under a shed, or your house, or any space where you will be, you are strongly urged to get the critter out of there.
-A decomposing porcupine really sticks.
+A decomposing porcupine really stinks.